Considering a log home outdoor kitchen? Here are a few things you should know.

 It should come as no surprise that Wayne Franks, a former executive in the high-tech sector, stresses the need for planning and the use of innovation in his current business, Outdoor Homescapes of Houston.
-For more than a decade now, Franks has put his past career to good use, first in developing relationships with his clientele to ensure they’re pleased with the project, and secondly, enabling them to envision exactly what they want from their outdoor kitchen.
+For more than a decade, Franks has put his past career to good use, first in developing relationships with his clientele to ensure they’re pleased with the project, and secondly, enabling them to envision exactly what they want from a log home outdoor kitchen.

 Through interactive software, Franks’ clients can plan out their new backyard, right down to the location of the shrubbery.

-Recently, Franks spoke to us about the latest in outdoor kitchen materials, design options, utility and lighting challenges, and exactly where to locate that unsightly garbage can.
+Wayne spoke to us about the latest in outdoor kitchen materials, design options, utility and lighting challenges and exactly where to locate that unsightly garbage can.
+Here’s what he had to say.

 When in the home building process should consumers consider outdoor living spaces?